-Imperial Topaz Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top
+Imperial Topaz Gemstone Mythology, Metaphysical and Alternative Healing

 The ancient Greeks believed that topaz was a powerful stone that could increase the strength of the wearer and even provide invisibility.
 Both the ancient Egyptians and the Romans associated yellow topaz with the Sun God.
 Imperial topaz is the birthstone for those born in November and for those born under the zodiacal sign of Sagittarius.
 It is also the gemstone that commemorates the 23rd wedding anniversary.
 In traditional Indian belief systems, topaz is said to unlock the throat chakra, which facilitates communication and self-expression.
 Therefore, topaz is thought to be beneficial to artists, writers, public speakers and others who are concerned with self-expression.
 Some believe that topaz can promote virility in men.